codingcowde/encrypted_text_field/README.md

 ## Features

 - **EncryptedTextField Model Field**: Encrypt and decrypt data automatically.
-- **Security in Django Admin**: Use a password widget in the admin interface to edit fields without showing existing values.
+- **Security in Django Admin**: Displays a password widget in the admin interface to edit fields without showing existing values.
 - **Generate Keys via Management Command**: Includes a Django management command to generate new encryption keys.

 ## Requirements